Isometric immersions into three-dimensional unimodular metric Lie groups: Introduction

 First, it is natural to ask whether or not the left-invariant Gauss map $g=(\nu_1,\nu_2,\nu_3)$ determines the isometric immersion.
 Actually, we will be always prescribing the metric and orientation $J$ in $\Sigma$, so we are asking if we can also prescribe $g$.
-There have been other similar results in the literature, e.g., the Weierstrass-type representation for \textsc{cmc} surfaces by Meeks--Mira--Pérez--Ros~\cite{MMPR22} or another representation assuming positivity of the Gauss curvature by Folha--Peñafiel~\cite{FolPen16}.
-In Theorem~\ref{thm:angles} we will show that some clever algebraic tricks allow us to recover $T_1,T_2,T_3$ and $S$ from $\nu_1,\nu_2,\nu_3$ up to certain choices of signs at points where the trace of $S$ is non-zero (indeed, we shall see that we are only able to determine the square of the mean curvature, not its sign).
+There have been other approaches to this problem in the literature, e.g., the Weierstrass-type representation for \textsc{cmc} surfaces by Meeks--Mira--Pérez--Ros~\cite{MMPR22} or another representation assuming positivity of the Gauss curvature by Folha--Peñafiel~\cite{FolPen16}.
+After submitting this manuscript, we found that (in the Riemannian case) our result can be deduced from the Kenmotsu-type formula given Gálvez--Mira~\cite[Thm.~3.1]{GM16}, see Remark~\ref{rmk:kenmotsu}; however, our arguments provide a different geometric insight and also apply in the Lorentzian setting.
+More specifically, in Theorem~\ref{thm:angles}, some clever algebraic tricks allow us to recover $T_1,T_2,T_3$ and $S$ from $\nu_1,\nu_2,\nu_3$ up to certain choices of signs at points where the trace of $S$ is non-zero (indeed, we shall see that we are only able to determine the square of the mean curvature, not its sign).
 The existence of the immersion just relies only on the equations for the derivatives of $T_1,T_2,T_3$ obtained in the process for each possible choice of the mean curvature function, so the immersion might be not unique.

 In this sense, we introduce the notion of \emph{angular companions} as isometric immersions $\phi,\widetilde\phi:\Sigma\to G$ that have pointwise the same three angle functions.
-Although this problem seems to be overdetermined, we find that an immersion has an angular companion if and only if it satisfies a rather non-evident \textsc{pde} locally at points with non-zero mean curvature, see Equation~\eqref{eqn:spm}.
+Although this problem seems to be overdetermined, we find that an immersion has an angular companion if and only if it satisfies a rather non-evident \textsc{pde} locally at points with non-zero mean curvature, see Equation~\eqref{eqn:spm}, in which case such a companion is locally unique.
 The Bonnet associate family of zero mean curvature surfaces in $\mathbb{R}^3$ or $\mathbb{L}^3$ are classical examples of angular companions, as well as twin $H$-immersions in the round sphere $\mathbb{S}^3$, see Examples~\ref{ex:bonnet} and~\ref{ex:twin}.
 Note the lesser known fact that Lawson correspondence~\cite{Lawson70} (see also Gro\ss{}e-Brauckmann~\cite{GB93}) preserves the angle functions while running over different space forms.